Do You See the Light (Looking For): Chart performance

-"Do You See the Light (Looking For)" was a major hit on the charts in Europe, becoming one of the group's more successful songs.
-It peaked at number one in Finland and entered the top 10 in Austria, Belgium, Denmark, Ireland, the Netherlands, Switzerland and the United Kingdom.
-In the latter, the single peaked at number 10 during its first week on the UK Singles Chart on 6 June 1993.
-On the Eurochart Hot 100, it reached number nine, while reaching number three on the European Dance Radio Chart.
-Additionally, the song was a top-20 hit in Germany, Italy and Sweden.
-Outside Europe, "Do You See the Light (Looking For)" peaked at number 86 in Australia.
+"Do You See the Light (Looking For)" peaked at number one in Finland, and entered the top 10 in Austria, Belgium, Denmark, Ireland, the Netherlands, Switzerland, and the United Kingdom.
+In the latter, the single peaked at number 10 during its first week on the UK Singles Chart on 6 June 1993, and stayed within the chart for eight weeks.
+Additionally, it was a top-20 hit in Germany, Italy, and Sweden and a top-40 hit in France.
+In the group's native Germany, the song peaked at the same position for three weeks, after entering the German Top 100 singles chart three weeks earlier, at number 93.
+It spent a total of 17 weeks inside the chart.
+On the Eurochart Hot 100, "Do You See the Light (Looking For)" reached number nine on 26 June, having debuted on the chart four weeks earlier, at number 94, after charting in Belgium, Denmark, Germany, Italy and the Netherlands.
+On the European Dance Radio Chart by Music & Media, it reached number three same week.
+Elsewhere, the single peaked at number 86 on the ARIA singles chart in Australia.